bxlab/cmdb-quantbio/resources/syllabi/lab/index.md

 <header>
   <h2>Study Materials</h2>
 </header>
 This course does not have a required text.
-TAs have created a [short online textbook](https://andrew-bortvin.github.io/cmdb-bootcampNotes/) coverin the fundamentals of Python and Git.
+TAs have created a [short online textbook](https://andrew-bortvin.github.io/cmdb-bootcampNotes) covering the fundamentals of Python and Git.
 Any lecture notes or slides will be made available on the course website.

 <a name="Format"></a>
 <header>